-In this tutorial we will show you how to install Shopware on CentOS 7 server.
-For those of you who didn’t know, Shopware is a free and open source e-commerce application written in PHP.
+In this tutorial, we will show you how to install Shopware on CentOS 7.
+For those of you who didn’t know, Shopware is a free and open-source e-commerce application written in PHP.
 It uses MySQL as the database server to store the data.
-Shopware is very easy to use and require no coding knowledge to work.
+Shopware is very easy to use and requires no coding knowledge to work.
 It is secure and responsive.
 The application provides the interface for elements to drag and drop, it also supports design grids.
-It contains story tellings, slide shows, and quick views.
+It contains storytelling, slide shows, and quick views.

 Install Shopware on CentOS 7

 Step 1.
 First, let’s start by ensuring your system is up-to-date.